nicolaiarocci/eve-ios/README.md

 Eve-iOS
 =======
 An experimental iOS (iPhone/iPad) app to consume remote Eve-powered RESTful Web APIs.
-See [Eve](http://python-eve.org) for more informations.
+See the [Eve website](http://python-eve.org) for more informations.

+**Work in Progress**